WiizlM/skiCalc/README.md

 It uses the same formula as official document.

 Application takes an input value of athletes height and calculates results.
-Left numbers are ski lengths and right ones are weight neended for the specific ski length.
+Left numbers are ski lengths and right ones are weight needed for the specific ski length.